cyberbotics/webots-doc/guide/using-the-e-puck-robot.md

 ## Using the e-puck robot

-In this section, you will learn how to use Webots with the e-puck robot ([this figure](#the-e-puck-robot-at-work)).
+In this section, you will learn how to use Webots with the e-puck robot ([this figure](using-the-e-puck-robot.md#the-e-puck-robot-at-work)).
 E-puck is a miniature mobile robot originally developed at the EPFL for teaching purposes by the designers of the successful Khepera robot.
 The hardware and software of e-puck is fully open source, providing low level access to every electronic device and offering unlimited extension possibilities.
 The official [e-puck web site](http://www.e-puck.org) provides the most up-to-date information about this robot.
 E-puck is also available for purchase from Cyberbotics Ltd.